offered in conjunction with the Department of Islamic and Middle Eastern Studies

 Qualified students with a bachelor's degree from accredited institutions of higher education are eligible for admission to the program.
 Admission is competitive and is based on transcripts and letters of recommendation.
 Students must have

 Knowledge of English: Applicants are required to submit official TOEFL, IELTS, or Amir scores.
-The minimum TOEFL score required is 573 on the paper-based test, 230 on the computer-based test, and 89 on the Internet-based test.
+The minimum TOEFL score is 89 on the Internet-based test.
 The minimum IELTS score is 7.
 The minimum Amir score is 220.

 Exempted from this requirement are applicants who have completed a full degree (a minimum of four years) taught in English, at an institution of higher education in an English speaking country.
 Applicants who have completed a B.A. in English Language and Literature may request an exemption provided that they submit documentation from their university stating that the language of instruction is English.